Tuesday, December 6, 2016

 Christmas Frost King: The Story of the Nasty North Wind in Winter

-The Nasty North Wind blew against the Christmas Frost King’s Ice Palace in the tundra of the Arctic.
-He had been blowing so hard against the Palace that many in the King’s household thought it would soon topple.
+“Your forest is not that special,” the Nasty North Wind said to the Christmas Frost King.
+He blew through his throne room with a gust.
+He blasted the Christmas Frost King’s Ice Palace so hard that many in the King’s household thought it would soon topple.

 “I know you believe that your forest is good, but none of your trees are truly pure in heart,” the North Wind cackled.

-“We shall see who is right and upright,” the Nasty North Wind roared.
-“And we shall see who is crooked and deceptive.”
+“We shall see if you are right,” the Nasty North Wind roared.
+“And we shall see who is full of love.”

 Of course, animals like the Gray Wolf and the Brown Grizzly Bear were able to hide in the mountains and caves.
 However, a creature like the Littlest of Little Birds could not even fly fast enough to escape the wind to shelter.

-At first, the Birch Tree caught the Littlest of Little Birds in his arms, hiding the Bird for a few hours, until the Nasty North Wind laid bare its branches of leaves.
+At first, the Birch Tree caught the Littlest of Little Birds in his arms and hid the Bird for a few hours, until the Nasty North Wind laid bare its branches of leaves.
 With the Wind biting at the branches that held the Little Bird, the Birch Tree let the Bird go back into the winter storm.

 Within minutes, the Oak Tree took the Little Bird into his arms, but the same thing happened as with the Birch Tree.
-The Nasty North Wind plucked it branches of leaves and tormented the tree until it released the Littlest of Little Birds back into the freezing storm.
-By this point, the Little Bird was fearing death.
+The Nasty North Wind plucked its branches of leaves and tormented the tree until it released the Littlest of Little Birds back into the freezing storm.
+By this point, the Little Bird was closer and closer to death.

-“I offer my thick branches to protect you, Little Bird,” the Spruce Tree affirmed, putting his roots down and refusing to move.
+“I offer my thick branches to protect you, Little Bird,” the Spruce Tree said.
+He opened his arms to the Little Bird.

-“I will give my life for the smallest animal in the forest,” the Pine Tree vowed, standing between the Bird and the Wind.
+“I will give my life for the smallest animal in the forest,” the Pine Tree vowed, as he stood between the Bird and the Wind.

 “My needles will be your nest, and my berries your food, even if I am small,” the Little Juniper Tree proclaimed to the Bird.

-The Three Evergreen Trees, who are green in every season, spread kindness in the Polar Forest, causing all the other evergreen trees of the Polar Forest to defend every large and small animal throughout the wintertime storms.
+When the Three Evergreen Trees—the Spruce Tree, the Pine Tree, and the Little Juniper Tree, who are green in every season—defended the Little Bird, it caused all the other evergreen trees of the Polar Forest to do the same.
+In fact, the Polar Forest then defended every large and small animal throughout the wintertime storms.

-“I lived to see the springtime,” the Little Bird cheered, singing a song in the sunshine.
+“I lived to see the springtime,” the Little Bird cheered.
+No longer suffering from a sore throat, she sang a song in the sunshine.
 “I can sing again!
 Sing a love song!”

-“I banish you to the Arctic, except for the winter season,” he declared.
-“Each fall when the season turns to winter, you may wreak havoc on the other trees, especially the birch, oak, and willow trees.
-If you must, pluck their leaves and leave them naked.
-You will, however, never pluck a needle from the Evergreens of the Earth.
+“I banish you to the South Pole, except for the winter season,” he declared.
+“Each fall when the season turns to winter, you may visit the Northern Hemisphere, but only for three months with peaceful winds.
 You will also never attack my palace again.
 Be gone!
 Never return to me, foolish, arrogant tempest!
 I hope you get tired of freezing the world and bring warmth instead.”

-“I bow to your greatness, Christmas Frost King,” the Nasty North Wind whimpered, departing for the Southern Hemisphere.
+“I bow to your greatness, Christmas Frost King,” the Nasty North Wind said.
+He departed for the South Pole.
+His once large uproar was a small breeze.

 “Find me the Littlest of Little Birds,” the Christmas Frost King charged his servant.
 “I need her song in my court.”